June 19, 2002

 AUSCHWITZ: People at the hotel say don’t go, but I catch the bus from Krakow through pleasant rolling countryside—chickens and ducks in a tiny front yard, red poppies scattered in the long grass, wooded areas round an old monastery, the soothing blur of fields of oats and barley, a man raking hay, an old woman in a shawl and a black skirt, immobile in the doorway of her brick cottage, watching the world rush by.

 To what?
 To a place I was not prepared for.
 “No smoking on the grounds,” says the sign at the Arbeit Macht Frei entrance, which seems a little insensitive, forgive me for saying so.
 The place is as it was: a grim agglomeration of buildings, barracks, rough bunks, punishment blocks, a shooting wall—a perverse killing machine, its gas chambers and its crematorium.
 Young Jews were made to strip the gassed prisoners of hair and gold teeth and the plunder was stored in the camp warehouse, known as Canada, because Poles looked on Canada as the promised land.
 Holocaust deniers be damned, this place couldn’t be invented.

-The most chilling aspect of all: not the two tons of women’s hair (greyed with age now, it was used for mattresses and brushes), not the tangled heaps of spectacles, not the 40,000 pairs of used shoes, not the heaps of suitcases the detainees brought with them, not the thousands of shaving brushes, not even the actual gas-chambers and the actual ovens … what is the most chilling aspect of it all is the calm efficiency.
+The most chilling aspect of it all: not the two tons of women’s hair (greyed with age now, it was used for mattresses and brushes), not the tangled heaps of spectacles, not the 40,000 pairs of used shoes, not the heaps of suitcases the detainees brought with them, not the thousands of shaving brushes, not even the actual gas-chambers and the actual ovens … the most chilling aspect of it all is the calm efficiency.
 It was the final solution and it was being carried out with a mechanical ruthlessness that takes your breath away.
 The enormity is staggering.

 I am not the first to wonder how human beings could do these things to other human beings, and I won’t be the last.
 And it continues still, despite this horrifying evidence.
 Is the need to kill wired into our beings?
 On the bus back to town, someone is keeping an eye on the World Cup games on his phone, and shouts out the news whenever someone scores.